 In addition, Ms. Bramwell served as Vice-Chair of District 16 School Board and as a former NYC Commissioner of Human Rights as well as serving on numerous Professional and Community Organizations.

 Mr. Rivera is a founding member of the Board of Trustees, former Treasurer and is currently the Board Chair.
 He is a graduate of New York City’s prestigious Regis High School (1980), Pitzer College (1984) and the Harvard Law School (1987).

 Mr. Rivera is an attorney who has practiced in the area of commercial litigation for over 30 years in New York City.
 He is currently Senior Counsel at Goetz Fitzpatrick LLP, a general practice law firm specializing in the areas of construction law and general commercial litigation.
 Mr. Rivera lives in Westchester County, New York, with his wife and their two children.

-Ms. Givens is one of our newest members of the Board of Trustees.
-She is a graduate of Pace University’s Lubin School of Business and Dyson School for the Arts, NYU Stern School of Business and also holds professional certifications in risk management, compliance and general management with the Association of International Bank Auditors.
+Ms. Givens is our Board of Trustees Secretary and Governance Chair.
+She is a graduate of Pace University, holds an MBA from NYU Stern School of Business and professional certifications in risk management, compliance and general management with the Association of International Bank Auditors.